jalcine/website/src/_posts/2013-06-03-getting-postgresql-up-and-kicking-on-ubuntu.md

 {% endhighlight %}

-Typically, when an application connects to Postgres on Ubuntu, it'd try to find a user AND database with the username that's currently logged in.
+Typically, when an application connects to Postgres on Ubuntu, it'd try to find a user AND database with the user name that's currently logged in.
 This'll also help with making the starting of `psql` easier too so by running the following you should be able to do so: